Discover why you may want to use healthier cleaning ingredients.

 What does not kill you does NOT make you stronger.
 It makes you weaker with less ability to fight off other toxins and diseases.
 As our world becomes more toxic from chemicals of our own making it is important to reduce, mitigate or better yet eradicate all the chemical toxins we can.

 Isopropyl Alcohol Products

 Alcohol based sanitizing products like instant hand-sanitizer can lead to passive alcoholzation.

 There are sources everywhere but NO INDUSTRY dumps it in liquid form.
-It is illegal therefore stiff fines for that.
-In addition they try to reduce evaporation at all times.
+It is illegal with stiff fines for that.
+Companies try to reduce evaporation or loss at all times.
 The effects are cumulative and there are a lot of Cannabis Consumers using ISO.
 435 million worldwide!
 If, for example, the 100 million in North America clean once a month that is 2.4 billion ounces dumped every year.
 That’s 55,000 gallons per day!
 LIQUID, which is consequently much worse!

 Isopropyl Alcohol and the Environment